 Since 1993, the Churchyard Awards have encouraged parishes to take pride in the sacred grounds that surround our places of worship, encouraging care for the spaces that results in places that people appreciate when coming to remember loved ones and also having benefits for the native flora and fauna.

 A panel of judges visit participating churchyards through the summer before awarding one of five levels of achievement and a separate certificate where wildlife care is significant.
 They carefully compare the sights before them with a clear list of criteria.

-Details on the 2022 Churchyard Award scheme are now available.
-Or reread results for 2021 Awards and 2019 Awards.
+Details on the 2024 Churchyard Award scheme are now available.

 Church Buildings - maintenance and repair